phantombuster/legacy-docs/api.rst

 ``saveLaunchOptions`` (``String``)
     If present and not empty, ``command`` and ``argument`` will be saved as the default launch options for the agent.

+Note: ``command`` and ``argument`` work together.
+When setting one, always set the other.
+When one or both are set, the saved launch options of the agent are ignored.

 Sample response of JSON output:

 ::